Minimal networks for sensor counting problem using discrete Euler calculus: Beat points and weak beat points

 \begin{definition} Let $P$ be a poset.
 A point $x$ in $P$ is termed a {\em weak down-beat point} if the subposet $P_{>x}=\{y \in P \mid y>x\}$ is contractible. {\em Weak up-beat} points are defined dually.
 We refer to a point as simply a {\em weak beat point} if it is either a weak down-beat point or a weak up-beat point. \end{definition}

-A weak beat point of a poset does not affect the weak homotopy type or the homotopy type of the order complex.
-The following example is used to explain the notions of beat points and weak beat points (the opposite poset of Example 4.2.1 of \cite{Bar11}). . \begin{example} Consider the poset described as the following Hasse diagram.
+A weak beat point of a finite poset does not affect the weak homotopy type of the original poset as a finite $T_0$-space (the homotopy type of the order complex).
+The following example is used to explain the notions of beat points and weak beat points (the opposite poset of Example 4.2.1 of \cite{Bar11}).